 Linda Spencer, Director of Nursing

-Linda Spencer, Director of Nursing, joined the prestigious Futures substance abuse and eating disorder treatment facility in November of 2013 and has been in the nursing field for over twenty- four years.
+Linda Spencer, Director of Nursing, joined the prestigious Futures substance abuse disorder treatment facility in November of 2013 and has been in the nursing field for over twenty- four years.
 She completed her Associate in applied Science degree at the college of Du Page, in Glen Ellyn, Illinois in 1989.
 She graduated Magna Cum Laude, in 1999, from Florida Atlantic University, in Boca Raton, Florida, with a Bachelor of Science degree in Nursing.
 Linda Spencer, RN, then continued her education by obtaining her Master Degree in Nursing, in 2006, from Florida Atlantic University, in Boca Raton, Florida, graduating Magna Cum Laude.

 Linda Spencer, MSN, BSN, RN has extensive nursing experience in the acute medical area, psychiatric nursing with children, adolescents, adults and geriatric population, as well as hospice nursing, diabetic teaching and substance abuse.
 She has previously held the Director of Nursing position at a nationally well renowned substance facility in the West Palm Beach area since May of 2006.

 She is a member of the Florida Nurses Association, American Association of Diabetic Educators, Association of Professionals in Infection Control and the Palm Beach County Director of Nurses Association.

 Diane Esposito, PhD, ARNP, Nurse Practitioner